-This thesis contributes to the Gaussian process models and kernel methods as well as different machine learning techniques.
+This thesis contributes to Gaussian Process models and kernel methods as well as different machine learning techniques.

-In Chapter 2, we considered regression problems where the data set has either the full or incomplete factorial design of experiments.
-Using the special data set's structure, we developed a computationally efficient technique for drawing the exact inference of the GP model.
-We also provided a special regularization for such cases that allows the avoidance of the degeneration of the model and improves the overall quality.
-Lastly, the experimental section in this chapter demonstrated the good performance of the approach and justified low computational complexity.
+In Chapter 2 we considered regression problems where the data set has either full-factorial or incomplete factorial design of experiments.
+Using the special structure of the data set, we developed a computationally efficient technique for the exact inference of the GP model.
+We also provided special regularization for such cases that allows to avoid degeneration of the model and improves the overall quality.
+The experimental section in this chapter demonstrates good performance of the approach and justifies low computational complexity.

-Chapter 3 developed a general method for approximating the kernel function based on randomized feature maps.
-For this, we proposed a quadrature-based approach to build such feature maps, which allowed us to obtain a low approximation error with a small number of features thus reducing the computational complexity.
-In addition, the theoretical analysis provided error bounds for the developed technique.
-The subsequent experiments showed the superiority of the method compared with other random featurebased approaches.
+Chapter 3 develops a general method for approximation of the kernel function based on randomized feature maps.
+We propose a quadrature based approach to build such feature maps.
+It allows us to obtain low approximation error with a small number of features and, thus, reduces the computational complexity.
+The theoretical analysis provides error bounds for the developed technique.
+The experiments show the superiority of the method compared to other random features based approaches.

-Chapter 4 is dedicated to applications of the developed methods, which considered three different problems: tensor completion, probability density estimate, and simultaneous localization and mapping.
+Chapter 4 is dedicated to applications of the developed methods.
+We consider three different problems: tensor completion, probability density estimate and simultaneous localization and mapping.
 For the tensor completion problem, we developed an initialization scheme based on the GP model.
-We supposed that the function that generates tensor values is smooth and hence modelled it by combining the GP model with the tensor-train-based approximation method.
-As a result, we developed a general tensor completion approach.
-The subsequent experiments showed that the proposed initialization improves the overall quality.
+We suppose that the function that generates tensor values is smooth and model it by combining the GP model with tensor-train based approximation method.
+As a result, we came up with a general tensor completion approach.
+The experiments showed that the proposed initialization improves the overall quality.
 We also applied the random features approach to the density estimate problem.
-In this case, we derived an analytical solution for the denoising score matching loss, which was impossible to derive using the exact GP model or Nyström-type approximations.
-Therefore, the resulting model has natural additional regularization.
-The performance also improved compared with the Nyström-based models.
+In this case we derived an analytical solution for the denoising score matching loss which was impossible to derive using the exact GP model or Nyström-type approximations.
+The resulting model has natural additional regularization.
+The performance is also improved compared to the Nyström-based models.

 Finally, the developed large-scale GP models allowed to re-utilize it in simultaneous localization and mapping problems.
-In robotics, the state-space formulation of the GP model and a restricted class of kernel functions that give a high computational performance are used.
-With the proposed approach, we not only kept a low computational complexity but also enjoyed the advantages of a broader class of kernel that we can could apply.
-Moreover, we demonstrated that it can improve the quality of the estimates in some cases, especially when there is a considerable amount of noise in observations.
+In robotics, they use state-space formulation of the GP model and a restricted class of kernel functions that give a high computational performance.
+With the proposed approach, we keep low computational complexity but also enjoy the advantages of a broader class of kernel that we can apply.
+We demonstrate that it can improve the quality of the estimates in some cases, especially when there is a considerable amount of noise in observations.

 Currently, deep neural networks outperform other techniques in many problems.
-Interestingly, there is a connection between neural networks and kernel methods.
-One of the first works in this direction was (Williams, 1996), which showed that a single-layer network with infinite neurons is equivalent to the Gaussian process.
-More modern works (Lee et al., 2017; Jacot et al., 2018) show the connection between deeper neural networks, Gaussian processes and kernels.
-The work (Daniely, 2017) studies the behaviour of neural networks with all the weight randomized except the last one, which is learnt using SGD.
-This can be seen as a random feature model.
+Interestengly, there is a connection between neural networks and kernel methods.
+One of the first work in this direction is (Williams, 1996) which showed that single-layer network with infinite number of neurons is equivalent to Gaussian Process.
+More modern works (Lee et al., 2017; Jacot et al., 2018) show the connection between deeper neural networks with Gaussian Processes and kernels.
+The work (Daniely, 2017) studies the behaviour of the neural network with all the weight random except the last one which is learnt using SGD.
+This can be seen as random feature model.